Top 50 Startup Tools 2025: Budget Cloud, Editors, Testing & More

 What it does: Package applications with their dependencies

-Why it's essential: Consistent development and deployment environments
+Why it's essential: Consistent development and deployment environments.
+Saves headaches later.

 Pricing: Free for small teams